Static vs Dynamic Website: Perfect Fit With Jamstack's Fusion

 Jamstack is worth noting not only because of the benefits, but also because it gets rid of common problems connected with static and dynamic websites.

 You may forget about slow loading typical of content-rich monolithic dynamic websites and their poor security.
 You can ditch the design limitations and customize everything to your taste.

 You may also update content without direct technical knowledge, which was a problem with static sites – with Jamstack, you have a whole range of headless CMS systems that can be easily operated by content owners in a company, or individual merchants in the case of ecommerce pages.
 Those systems allow you to keep the maintenance costs at a reasonable level.

 Jamstack for personalized websites

-Due to the above reasons, Jamstack is the best choice when you want to build a highly customized or personalized website, such as an online store.
+Due to the above reasons, Jamstack is the best choice when you want to have a custom built website, such as an online store.
 Choosing a traditional dynamic approach in this case would be costly and non-efficient – and it grows exponentially with the level of complexity of the website's content.